quicwg/multipath/draft-ietf-quic-multipath.md

 does not specify how an endpoint that is reachable via several addresses announces these addresses to the other endpoint.
-In particular, if the server uses the preferred_address transport parameter, clients SHOULD NOT assume that the initial server address and the addresses contained in this parameter can be simultaneously used for multipath.
+In particular, if the server uses the preferred_address transport parameter, clients cannot assume that the initial server address and the addresses contained in this parameter can be simultaneously used for multipath ({{Section 9.6.2 of QUIC-TRANSPORT}}).
 Furthermore, this document
 does not discuss when a client decides to initiate a new path.
 We delegate such discussion in separate documents.